 Which one should I buy?

-The petrol-engined models cost significantly more to run than the equivalent diesel cars because of their higher fuel, tax and maintenance costs.
+If you're worried about fuel, tax and maintenance costs then a diesel is the one to choose, yet the petrols are good for those who do short trips.
 If you’re buying to tow you definitely need a diesel powerplant, and if you’re buying a 2.0-litre edition make sure it’s an AWD model.

-No F-Pace is spartan, with even the entry-level Prestige model featuring eight-way electrically adjustable heated front seats, leather trim, 18-inch alloy wheels, front and rear parking sensors, navigation and DAB radio.
+No F-Pace will disappoint when it comes to interior quality, with even the entry-level Prestige model featuring eight-way electrically adjustable heated front seats, leather trim, 18-inch alloy wheels, front and rear parking sensors, navigation and DAB radio.
 The R-Sport adds sports seats, 19-inch wheels, xenon headlights and a bodykit.
 The Portfolio comes with 10-way seat adjustment, a heated windscreen and washer jets, panoramic roof, keyless go, electrically folding door mirrors, upgraded hi-fi and a rear-view camera.
 The S has 20-inch wheels while the First Edition gets 22-inch wheels, LED headlights and electric rear seats.

 Alternatives to the Jaguar F-Pace